Grants and Awards

 Scandinavian Studies and Related Funds

-Applications for the Scandinavian Studentship and for grants from the Scandinavian Studies Fund must be submitted through the candidate’s Tutor to the Secretary (SSF), Faculty of English, 9 West Road, Cambridge, CB3 9DP, so as to reach her not later than 1 June 2012.
+Applications for the Scandinavian Studentship and for grants from the Scandinavian Studies Fund must be submitted to Lisa Gold, Faculty of English, 9 West Road, Cambridge, CB3 9DP, so as to reach her no later than Wednesday 21 May 2025.

 The Scandinavian Studentship for advanced study or research in Sweden, Denmark, Norway, or Iceland is open to members of the University who at the date of election have passed some final examination for the degree of Bachelor of Arts, provided that at the same date not more than twenty-four terms have elapsed since the end of their first term of residence.
 The Studentship is tenable for one year; but a Student is eligible for re-election on not more than two occasions.